Located in the Margaret I. King Library, the Special Collections Research Center (SCRC) offers unique resources to:

-Find specialized scanners at the Breckinridge Digital Studio
+Find specialized scanners at the Breckinridge Digital Studio.

-Located in the Basement of the Special Collections Research Center, the King Library Press offers lectures, one-day workshops, and apprenticeship opportunities to students and community members interested in fine printing and book arts.
+Located in the Basement of the Special Collections Research Center, the King Library Press offers lectures, one-day workshops, and apprenticeship opportunities to students and community members interested in fine printing and the book arts.

 Training is required to operate the equipment, which includes: